genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>
 A>    Note how close these are.
 A>
 A>7.
-Repeat question 4.1.3 but using an interval of 1000 bases.
+Repeat exercise 4 but using an interval of 1000 bases.
 What is the difference (in absolute value) between the normal approximation and the exact distribution of the GC-content being greater than 0.35 and lesser or equal to 0.45?
 A>
 A>
 A>8.
 The Cs in our genomes can be [_methylated_](http://en.wikipedia.org/wiki/DNA_methylation) or _unmethylated_.
-Suppose we have a large (millions) group of cells in which a proportion {$$}p{/$$} of a C of interest are methylated.
-We break up the DNA of these cells and randomely select pieces and end up with {$$}N{/$$} pieces that contain the C we care abut.
-This means that the probability of seing {$$}k{/$$} methylated Cs is binomial:
+Suppose we have a large (millions) group of cells in which a proportion {$$}p{/$$} of the Cs of interest are methylated.
+We break up the DNA of these cells and randomely select pieces and end up with {$$}N{/$$} pieces that contain the C we care about.
+This means that the probability of seeing {$$}k{/$$} methylated Cs is binomial:
 A>
 A>
     ```r